A Composable Game-Theoretic Framework for Blockchains: Model

 The cryptocurrency holdings of all players (which they try to maximise) are determined by the \emph{state} of the blockchain.
-This state can be updated by players broadcasting transactions over the network.
-The role of the blockchain is to create an ordered sequence of transactions.
-We will denote by $\X$ the set of all transactions that could be made within the blockchain ecosystem, and denote by $\Omega$ the set of all orderings of (a subset of) transactions in $\X$.
-We abstract the behaviour of the blockchain as the following mapping. \begin{definition} We define a \emph{blockchain behaviour $\beta:\X\to\Omega$} as a function which has as input a set $X\in\X$ of transactions, and outputs a sequence $(A_t)_{t\geq0}$ of blocks of transactions, where for each $t\geq0$, $A_t\subseteq X$ is a sequence of transactions.
-We call $A_t$ a \emph{block} and a specific instance of the output a \emph{(blockchain) ordering}. \end{definition} \begin{remark} Our definition of a blockchain behaviour is as abstract as possible, in order to accommodate for the widest range of existing blockchain systems.
-It should be noted that the transactions in $\X$ are defined to implicitly contain all the information necessary for the function $\beta$ to determine an ordering.
-For example, a transaction in $\X$ may implicitly define a transaction fee, as well as a time at which its existence becomes known to $\beta$.
-Explicitly keeping track of these fee and time attributes will in fact be crucial for our framework. \end{remark}
+This state can be updated by players sending transactions over the network.
+The role of the blockchain is to create an ordered sequence of those transactions.
+We will denote by $\X$ the set of all transactions that could be made within the blockchain ecosystem, and denote by $\Omega$ the set of all orderings of subsets of transactions of $\X$.
+Typically, a blockchain creates a transaction ordering by batching together transactions into blocks.
+Such a block is in itself a sequence of transactions.
+Therefore, an ordering of blocks always defines an ordering of transactions.
+That is, if we denote by $\Omega'$ the set of all orderings of blocks in $\X$, there exists a straightforward, surjective mapping from $\Omega'$ to $\Omega$.
+We abstract the behaviour of turning a set of transactions into a block ordering into the following mapping. \begin{definition} We define a \emph{block behaviour $\beta:\Po(\X)\to\Omega'$} as a function which has as input a set $X\subseteq\X$ of transactions, and outputs a sequence $(A_h)_{h\geq0}\in\Omega'$ of blocks of transactions, where for each $h\geq0$, the \emph{block} $A_h=(x_{h,k})_{k=1}^{K_h}$ is a \emph{finite}\pim{please check} sequence of transactions, such that $\bigcup_{h\geq0}\qty{x_{h,k}|1\leq k\leq K_h}=X$, i.e., such that \emph{exactly} the transactions in $X$ are ordered.
+We call a specific instance of the output of $\beta$ a \emph{block ordering}.
+The block ordering $(A_h)_{h\geq0}$ defines a transaction ordering, or \emph{blockchain ordering} in $\Omega$ by concatenation: $A_0\|A_1\|\ldots$. \end{definition} Our definition of a block behaviour is as abstract as possible, in order to accommodate for the widest range of existing blockchain systems.
+In particular, it allows transactions to appear more than once or to conflict with other transactions (for example, for UTXO chains, by spending the same coins).
+The transaction ordering therefore still needs to be interpreted according to a certain set of rules (e.g., only the first occurrence of a transaction counts) to determine how the state of the blockchain actually changes.
+Since we are interested in making game-theoretic statements, we abstract the specific ruleset away by defining an \emph{execution function} $\omega_i:\Omega\to\R$, which for a given ordering returns the balance of a blockchain participant $i$.

-This ordered sequence of transactions can then be \emph{executed} according to a specific set of rules, which leads to an update in the state.
-Concretely, given an ordering $(A_t)_{t\geq0}\in\Omega$, the set of execution rules defines for each participant $i$ its balance in the blockchain ecosystem.
-This can be abstracted with an execution function $\omega_i:\Omega\to\R$, which for a given ordering returns the balance of a given participant $i$.